Pre-Residency Clinical Ophthalmology Fellowship

 Briefly, our multi-specialty, hospital affiliated practice was established in 1907 and has a decades long history of educating medical students and residents.
 We pride ourselves on medical education and serving the ophthalmic needs of our community.
 Currently, our group is comprised of 11 ophthalmologists and four optometrists.

-Applicants should have either a M.D. or D.O degree.
+Applicants should have graduated from medical school and have either a M.D. or D.O degree.
 Applications are accepted starting after the SF Match each year on a rolling basis.
+Applicant selection occurs within the first couple weeks after SF Match Day so sending all aspects of the application in promptly is highly recommended.
 In addition to your resume, please send the following: a personal statement, three letters of recommendation, and USMLE steps 1, 2, and/or 3 scores.
-If it is more convenient, you may request your complete CAS application be forwarded to us through SF Match.
+A copy of your CAS application with this information is also accepted.
+Please also have your medical school and college transcripts forwarded to [email protected].

 The fellowship is a one-year (PGY1), paid position with benefits.
 Click here for more details.